mindsmiths/docs/docs/Tutorials/BMI Check Tutorial/Part 1: Digitizing the communication/adding-weight.md

 That's it!
 When the doctor's agent receives the signal from the Patient agent, it can decide what to do with the received data.
 This will be our next step: implementing the processing of the received singal on the Doctor's side.

-For now, you can already run the platform with **forge run** to test out what this entire process looks like for your patients!
+For now, you can already run the platform with **FORGE RUN** to test out what this entire process looks like for your patients!